Zhengquan/capistrano-progressbar/README.md

 ## Usage

     # Set the variable in the deploy file
-    require 'capistrano-progressbar'
-    set :task_count, '14'   #the task count to be executed
+    set :task_count, '14'   #the count of tasks to be executed, this variable must be set before load this gem require 'capistrano-progressbar'
 ## Banner

 Put the banner file into `config/banner` file,if the file is not existed the default banner will be used.